justinrummel/jr.com-mm/_posts/2018-03-31-pocahontas-run-and-ride-2018.md

 <!-- Table of Contents -->
 {% include toc icon="gears" title="Race Review ToC" %}

-I've never been at Pocahontas State Park before, so for these races I was going to go in blind (no pre-rides on purpose) to work on my ability to react to unknown trails.
+I've never been at Pocahontas State Park before, so for these races I was going in blind (no pre-rides on purpose) to work on my ability to react to unknown trails.
 The only way I know how to correlate this idea is to sight reading music when I was growing up.
 Often while playing drums/piano/marimba our music teacher would give us challenges to just sight read music and play.
 My sister was great at this, I always sucked.
 I assume this is a good skill to have just in case any future races surprise me with an unexpected path.

 ### Run